By Mayo Clinic Staff

 - Does anything make your child's symptoms worse?

-Doctors typically use an echocardiogram to diagnose tricuspid atresia.
+Echocardiogram.
+Doctors usually use an echocardiogram to diagnose tricuspid atresia and to rule out other heart conditions that could be causing reduced or increased blood flow to the lungs.
 This test uses sound waves that bounce off your baby's heart to produce moving images your baby's doctor can view on a video screen.

-There's currently no way to replace the defective tricuspid valve.
+There isn't currently a way to replace the defective tricuspid valve.
 Treatment for tricuspid atresia involves surgery to ensure adequate blood flow through the heart and into the lungs, allowing your baby's body to receive the proper amount of oxygen-rich blood.
 Often, this requires more than one surgical procedure.
-Medications also may be given before surgery can be done.
+Medications also may be given before surgery.

 - Atrial septostomy.
 This procedure creates or enlarges the opening between the heart's upper chambers (atria) to allow more blood to flow from the right atrium to the left atrium.